CanarysPlayground/Copilot-Prompts/README.md

 Generate manual test cases for each function in product controller based on acceptance criteria from #file:products-acceptance.md

-Build automation test in Javascript for testing an e-commerce website’s login, add to cart, and checkout flow.
+Build automation test in Javascript for testing an e-commerce website's login, add to cart, and checkout flow.
 Define classes for page objects, utility functions, and test cases.

 Create Cypress end-to-end tests for a React-based todo app.
 Write test cases for adding, deleting, marking complete, and filtering todos.
 Include folder structure, sample test cases, and configuration setup.